-- Tree Removal Notification Form.
-No person, directly or indirectly, shall remove any regulated tree from private property without first submitting a Tree Removal Notification Form.
-The Planning and Building Department shall make available a Tree Removal Notification Form and will review the notification for the purpose of tracking urban canopy loss and for compliance with applicable City regulations. - Tree Removal Activity Permit Required.
-For removal of regulated trees that does not comply with KZC 95.15 or subsection (1) of this section, the following activities shall require a Tree Removal Permit: - a.
-The removal of any Landmark Tree pursuant to subsection (4) of this section; - b.
-Tree removal activity under any of the following conditions.
-The City shall only issue a permit if the trees qualify as hazard or nuisance trees pursuant to subsection (6) of this section: - 1) Tree removal activity exceeds allowances pursuant to Table 95.25.1; - 2) The property owner is requesting to remove trees located within: - a.
-A public park or adjacent City Right-of-Way pursuant to KZC 95.20; - b.
-Wetlands, streams and associated buffers.
-See Chapter 90 KZC for additional permit requirements; - c.
-Landslide hazard areas.
-See Chapter 85 KZC for additional permit requirements; - d.
-Properties in the Holmes Point Overlay Zone.
-See Chapter 70 KZC for additional permit requirements; or

-- e.
-Shoreline setbacks.
-See Chapter 83 KZC for additional permit requirements. - 3) The trees were required to be retained, planted or preserved as a grove as a condition of previous development activity; - 4) The trees were required to be retained or planted pursuant to KZC 95.40 through 95.50; - 5) Hedge Tree removals that exceed allowances pursuant to Table 95.25.1; - 6) The trees are protected under a voluntary Tree Preservation Covenant.
+- Tree Removal Allowance Notification Form.
+The Planning and Building Department shall make available a tree removal notification form.
+The tree removal notification form may be used by property owners to request review by the Planning and Building Department for compliance with applicable City regulations. - 3.
+Tree Removal Permit Required.
+No person, directly or indirectly, shall remove any regulated tree from private property without first obtaining a tree removal permit as provided in this chapter, unless the activity falls under the exempted tree removal activities per KZC 95.15 or is within the tree removal allowances per subsection one (1) of this section.
+If any of the below conditions apply, trees must qualify as hazard or nuisance to be permitted for removal:

+A Tree Removal Permit is required if:

+- a.
+The property owner is requesting to remove trees located within: - 1) A public park or adjacent City Right-of-Way pursuant to KZC 95.20; - $2) \quad \text{Wetlands, streams and associated buffers.
+See Chapter 90 KZC for additional permit requirements;} \\$ - 3) High landslide susceptibility areas.
+See Chapter 85 KZC for additional permit requirements; - 4) Properties in the Holmes Point Overlay Zone.
+See Chapter 70 KZC for additional permit requirements; or - $5) \quad \hbox{Shoreline setbacks.
+See Chapter 83 KZC for additional permit requirements.}$ - b.
+The trees were required to be retained, planted or preserved as a grove as a condition of previous development activity; - c.
+The trees were required to be retained or planted pursuant to KZC 95.40 through 95.50 - d.
+The trees are hedge trees and removals are proposed in excess of the Maximum Allowance for Tree Removals per 12 Months established in Table 95.25.1: - e.
+The trees are protected under a voluntary Tree Preservation Covenant; and

-Prior to approving a tree removal permit, the Planning Official shall find that all of the additional standards for tree removal and tree removal permits as described in sections (4) through (10) are met.
+Prior to approving a tree removal permit, the Planning Official shall find that all of the additional standards for tree removal and tree removal permits as described in sections (4) through (9) are met.